autovia/ros_hadoop/README.md

 ```

 Example data can be found for instance at https://github.com/udacity/self-driving-car/tree/master/datasets published under MIT License.

+# Usage on a Kubernetes cluster

+Check out our Flux project: https://github.com/flux-project/flux

 # Documentation
 The [doc/](doc/) folder contains a jupyter notebook with a few basic usage examples.